Yagwar/stim_eq/README.md

 This python script contains arrays on the task of evaluating relational derived response as a psychological phenomena related with complex behaviors such as cognition or language from a behaviorist viewpoint.

+The experiments are based on matching to sample procedures for evaluating relational response.
+Each trial consists on the presentation of 4 stimulus, a sample and 3 comparators.
+The participant must select the position of the comparator related to the sample according to the training.

-The data are arrays of two list of bits where the first one is the encoded (sample) set of stimulus presented.
+The data are arrays of two list of bits where the first one is the encoded ( one sample and 3 comparators) set of stimulus presented.
 The second is the (target) expected correct answer.

+The stimulus encoding

+    stims={"A":[1,0,0,0,0],
+           "B":[0,1,0,0,0],
+           "C":[0,0,1,0,0],
+           "D":[0,0,0,1,0],
+           "E":[0,0,0,0,1]
+           }
+The answer choices encoding

+    options={"O_1":[1,0,0],
+             "O_2":[0,1,0],
+             "O_3":[0,0,1],
+             "O_0":[0,0,0]
+             }

 ## References